“Good Enough” is just not enough anymore!

 - Achieve compliance for 3rd party people (i.e. GDPR)

 - Gain full auditability of identity lifecycles

-Vendor management, IT Security, HR, Legal, Internal Audit – all have a vested interest in ensuring that third Parties/non-employees are managed at least as well as employees to avoid opening the business to high risk.
+Vendor management, IT Security, HR, Legal, Internal Audit – all have a vested interest in ensuring that third party, non-employees are managed as well as employees to avoid opening the business to increased risk.
 The reality for many organizations who continue to try and address the challenge via third party risk management and existing system such as HRMS or IGA, is they will be only tackling part of the problem.
 These systems were all designed with the organization or internal employees in mind and never built out functionality to handle the vast complexity that comes along with non-employees.
 To do so now is like fitting a square peg in a round hole.

 The good news is, solutions exist that will enable your company.
 Companies can reduce the risk of non-employees while raising productivity and improving service to the business via automation and centralization all while working within your existing environment.
 The solution, however, should have the ability to establish relationships between non-employees and employees, like a traditional HR system.
 It should allow for automated workflow for provisioning and de-provisioning of identities, like a traditional IGA system.
 Lastly, the solution should allow for the risk rating of each identity for transparency and risk based decision making, like a GRC solution.